PaddlePaddle/docs/docs/dev_guides/git_guides/code_review_en.md

 In addition,please follow the following regulations in response to the suggestion of reviewers:

-1）A reply to every comment of reviewers（It's a fundamental complimentary conduct in open source community.An expression of appreciation is a need for help from others):
+1）A reply to every comment of reviewers(It's a fundamental complimentary conduct in open source community.An expression of appreciation is a need for help from others):

    - If you adopt the suggestion of reviewer and make a modification accordingly, it's courteous to reply with a simple `Done` .

-   - Please clarify your reason to the disagreenment
+   - Please clarify your reason to the disagreement

 2）If there are many suggestions